goshiphq/goship-cms/content/blog/sustainable-strategy-eco-friendly-packaging.md

 ---
-keywords: sustainable packaging, eco-friendly packaging, Eco-friendly Shipping Ideas
+keywords: sustainable strategy, sustainable packaging, eco-friendly packaging, sustainable packaging strategy
 author: GoShip Admin
-title: "Sustainable Strategy: Eco Friendly Packaging"
+title: Sustainable Packaging Strategy and Eco-Friendly Packaging Trends
 intro: They say that you should never judge a book by its cover.
 However, business owners are aware of how critical product packaging is to customer satisfaction.
 It is likely to be the first physical encounter your customers